-During the #SeptemberWhole30, we are providing resources for moms in all seasons.
 Today we hear from Autumn Michaelis, a Whole30 Certified Coach and mom of 5 boys.
 She transitioned her whole family to a Whole30-inspired diet in July 2017 (read more on her website).
-Today she’s answering some commonly asked questions about clean eating with kids.
+Today she’s answering some commonly asked questions about how she transitioned her kids from the standard American diet.

 What snacks do you feed your kids?